 Participation in the club is through a try-out basis and our age groups are 12/13, 13/14, 16 and under and 18 and under.
 Try-outs for the 16’s and 18’s (high school age players) is usually the middle of November, with the younger age groups the first part of December.
 We use AT&T Sports Pavilion for tournaments & practices and Hanshew Middle school for practice.
 Practices are twice a week starting at 4:30 or 5 with the late practices starting at 7:00 and could be any weekday or Saturday.
 Each age division will have one large tourney a month starting in January and the program ends with a tourney the first week of April.
 We do not practice over Christmas or Spring Break.
 With sister clubs, we have helped create, in the valley, Eagle River and the peninsula, our tourneys are large.

-The cost for our 4 and 1/2 month program is $725.
+The cost for our 4 and 1/2 month program is TBD for the upcoming season.
 This can be paid in 1-2 or 4 payments if needs be as we offer different payment schedules and we do accept Visa and MasterCard.
 We do not provide scholarships or grants.
-The cost covers administration, equipment, uniforms, in state tournies, insurance, national affiliation with USA Volleyball and our coaching staff.
+The cost covers administration, equipment, uniforms, MSVB sponsored tournies, insurance, national affiliation with USA Volleyball and our coaching staff.
 We field about 25 teams and do not have more than 10 players per team to help with instruction and playing time.

 We have hard and fast rules for practice attendance and players may be excused from practice for family emergencies, church related functions, school academic functions, school sports and family vacations.
 We do not excuse for social functions and we give each player 2 unexcused absences to use.
 If a player goes beyond 2, they are automatically dropped from the program and parents must pay the entire sum of the contract.
 We use a parent financial agreement which is signed at the beginning of the season.
 We encourage kids to play other sports but take a good look at their schedule to make sure they can fit this in before signing a contract.
 We do not use a parent board and no parent coaches.
 All of our coaches are experienced players as well as current and former college, high school and middle school coaches.
 We encourage parents to come to tourneys and cheer in a positive manner for their daughter; otherwise parents are not in our leadership or coaching process.
 Our systems of play are advanced as well as the skill we teach at each level which is why we demand that the kids are there for practices.